-The hybrid model significantly reduces the number of students who are walking in the hallways between classes and our extended 10 minute passing period affords teachers and students the time to stagger their entrance and egress from each classroom.
-Each classroom, instead of 20-24 students, will only have between 8 and 15 students (depending on alpha).
+The various models significantly reduce the number of students who are walking in the hallways between classes and our extended 10 minute passing period affords teachers and students the time to stagger their entrance and egress from each classroom.
 Also, our floors have been marked with directional markings similar to a two lane road.
 The new bell schedule also reduced the number of passing periods because there are fewer periods in the day.
 Also, announcements and prayer are being done at the start of one of the classes instead of a separate homeroom period each day.
 Each classroom will have sanitizer and students will be expected to use it during the day during passing.
 Hallways are also equipped with sanitizer in regular increments.
 Faculty, counselors, and administrators will be present in the hallway to monitor mask compliance and distancing.

 Yes.
 We are prepared to educate your son regardless of whether he is in-person or at home.
-Families have been asked to provide us with their preference for the start of the year via RangerNet; however, that is not a locked-in preference and is being used for back-to-school planning.
-At any point during the year, families can opt to attend school in-person or virtually.
-A process will be outlined for communicating with once school begins, but families should always make choices that are in the best interest of their individual situation and preference.
-Attendance will be taken daily in each class - for the purpose of accountability and safety - but "present" is not considered different between in-person or online.
-Moreover, teachers will be taking attendance for their roster during the class period and there is no difference between being present in the classroom on the students' assigned day (blue/gold) or online using Microsoft Teams.
-That being said, any student who opts to attend a day virtually must be online in the Microsoft Teams in order to be considered present for the class.
+Families should always make choices that are in the best interest of their individual situation and preference.
+Attendance will be taken daily in each class - for the purpose of accountability and safety.
+Beginning in October, students will be marked "present in-person" or "present virtual".
+Any student who, with the permission of his parents, opts to attend a day virtually must be online in the Microsoft Teams in order to be considered present for the class.

 The summer has provided Jesuit a chance to visit with the agencies we support and serve, in addition to reviewing their individual protocols for keeping safety as a priority for those being served and those volunteering.
 We have identified various ways for our students and families to continue serving local, national, and international agencies.
 The Department of Community Service and Social Justice will communicate these opportunities during the back-to-school meetings as is customary every year.